adamkurth/reborn_dev/doc/source/installation.rst

 Dependencies
 ------------

-The current dependencies of bornagain are:
+The most basic classes in bornagain should work so long as you have the following dependencies installed:

 * h5py
 * numpy
 * scipy
+* future

+Some functions will run faster if you install:

-* matplotlib
+* numba

+If you want to run simulations, you'll need

-* ipython
+* pyopencl

+If you are developing bornagain you will need

 * pytest
 * sphinx

+There are some visualization tools that depend on:

+* matplotlib
 * pyqtgraph
-* pyopencl
 * pyopengl

-* future
+A couple of specialized packages are used for dealing with LCLS XTC data and CrystFEL geometry files:

-* numba
+* psana
 * cfelpyutils

-You can use bornagain with only a subset of of the above dependencies (e.g. skip pyopencl if you don't want to simulate, and skip sphinx if you won't be modifying the documentation, skip pyqtgraph if you won't use those GUIs, etc.), but it's usually not difficult to install all of them for completeness.

 We try to make bornagain compatible with both Python 2 and 3.
-For graphical interfaces, we also try to keep compatibility with both pyqt4 and pyqt5 (which is proving to be somewhat difficult...).
-If you're deciding on which version to use, here are a couple things to consider:
+For graphical interfaces, we also try to keep compatibility with both pyqt4 and pyqt5.

-- At the time of this writing, the LCLS psana module requires Python 2.7.
-- It doesn't appear to be easy to install both pyqt4 and pyqt5 in the same Python installation
-- `Anaconda and Miniconda <https://conda.io/miniconda.html>`_ python do not support pyqt4 in Python 3.7.

-It's hard to say what's best for you, but hopefully things work no matter what versions of software you use.

 Example setup
 -------------

-`Miniconda <https://conda.io/miniconda.html>`_ is a reliable and lightweight distribution of python.
-The `Conda <https://conda.io/docs/>`_ package manager that comes with it makes it fast and easy to set up Python.
-You might consider making a `conda environment <https://conda.io/docs/user-guide/tasks/manage-environments.html>`_ to check that everything works well, since packages like opengl, opencl, pyqt seem to have complicated, and occasionally conflicting requirments.
+`Miniconda <https://conda.io/miniconda.html>`_ is a reliable and lightweight distribution of python that is known to work well with bornagain.
+The `Conda <https://conda.io/docs/>`_ package manager that comes with it makes it fast and easy to install the dependencies of bornagain.
+You might consider making a `conda environment <https://conda.io/docs/user-guide/tasks/manage-environments.html>`_ to check that everything works well, since packages like opengl, opencl, pyqt have had conflicting requirments in the past (however, not many problems have been noticed since 2019).

 Assuming that you've installed conda, here's an example of how to set up a new conda environment: